 On August 10, 2010, my Facebook status update was "Best summer ever."

 On August 11, I learned I had malignant melanoma.
 Yes, sometimes life is like a Hallmark Hall of Fame movie.
 I underwent surgery that removed a 5 cm circle from the top of my head.
 I now a rock a great combover, but my tonsure is even fiercer.

 A year after my surgery, I was diagnosed with melanoma again.
 The cancer had broken off and spread to my lung, and I had a tumor on my back, which meant that it was getting very bad quickly.
 My doctor helpfully informed that "Stage 4 isn't what it used to be," which is good, because Stage 4 distant metastatic melanoma usually means you're going to be dead pretty soon.

 I was lucky enough to enter a Phase 1 immunotherapy trial at Memorial Sloan-Kettering, and, wildly, have so far had a complete response.
 It helps when your doctors are a bunch of geniuses.
 That's the story to this point.
 It's still a work in progress.

 I've been chronicling my experiences for Salon.com, and it's been an amazing gift to do so.
 In 2012, I was nominated for an Online Journalism Award for my coverage of my experience in my clinical trial.
-I'm now writing a book about it all that I hope to get in your hands in late 2015.
+I have now written a book about it that you can have in your hands in Spring, 2016.
 I am so grateful for my readers, and the stories they have shared with me along the way.
 Thank you.